bcgov/fasstrshiny/CODE_DESIGN.md

 This can be saved for sharing with the user through the R Code panel, and can then be parsed and evaluated with `eval(parse(text = t))`.

+## ggiraph
+- `to_ggiraph()` modifies the ggplot2 outputs by overwriting non-interactive
+  geoms with interactive ones, and creating tooltips from mapped variables.
+  - therefore, if the mapped variables change in the fasstr package, `to_ggiraph()` will break!

 ## Datatables